joseppinilla/embera/README.rst

   plt.show()

-Example of a Layout-Aware embedding flow using disperse routing.
+Example of a Layout-Aware embedding flow using disperse routing on a smaller target graph with 5% of the nodes removed.
+This example uses the diffusion placer without migration to demonstrate the anchored nodes.

 .. code-block:: python